digitalLumberjack/ES-scraper/README.md

   -crc        CRC scraping
   -p          partial scraping (per console)
-  -l          i'm feeling lucky (use first result) -newpath    gamelist & boxart are written in $HOME/.emulationstation/%NAME%/
+  -l          i'm feeling lucky (use first result)
 ```

 Quick script written in Python that uses various online sources to scrape artwork and game info and saves it as XML files to be read by EmulationStation.